Apple Investigated By France For 'Planned Obsolescence' - Slashdot

 Ok, it's neither a Samsung nor an Apple product, it's some cheap model I never heard about before, but when cheap crap offers better service than brand names, it's time to reconsider.

-Except Apple actually prolonged the life of the de (Score:5, Insightful)
+Except Apple actually prolonged the life of the de (Score:2, Insightful)

+I've worked in this industry for over a decade (never for Apple) What people don't realize is that batteries age, and so do chips especially when pushed to a limit.
+Ever wonder why military or even automotive grade chips are running so much slower and cooler?
+It's because they are rated for much longer lifetime than consumer grade devices - they are limited so they last the required number of years.
+Consumers want top performance, but they trade lifetime due to stress on the hardware.
+What Apple did here is

 Re: (Score:2)